Zero-Truncated Poisson Regression for Sparse Multiway Count Data Corrupted by False Zeros: Funding

-Notice that in the CP rank bounds both results exhibit polynomial dependence $(R\sqrt{R})^{N-1}$ on the rank due to the novel work of \cite{navid1,navid2,navid3}.
+The main focus of this work deals with the nonnegative CP decomposition and rank of tensors.
+In terms of the general CP rank, notice that bounds (\ref{bound20}) and (\ref{bound2}) exhibit polynomial dependence $(R\sqrt{R})^{N-1}$ on the rank due to the novel work of \cite{navid1,navid2,navid3}.
 While pessimistic, the approach improves on all tensor sampling complexity results to date, particularly on the dependence of the ambient dimensions $\sum_nI_n$ (see Section \ref{reqlem} for further discussion).
 A minor contribution of this work is that the same proof strategy can be applied to the nonnegative CP rank with severely improved rank dependence.

 Sections \ref{ztpSec} and \ref{PTCresult} prove Theorems \ref{mainthm0} and \ref{mainthm} respectively.
 We note that the proof of both results is very similar, where the proof of Theorem \ref{mainthm0} requires several additional steps.
 For this reason, we prove the zero-truncated result first which allows an expedited proof of Theorem \ref{mainthm}.